 GENERATIVE ECOACOUSTIC MODULAR SOUNDSCAPE

 GEMS refers to a soundscape created by combining an ecoacoustic recording with a musical echo.
 The starting point is a field recording.
 This recording is processed by a specially developed modular synthesizer rack to create an ecoacoustic sonification.
 The recording is spectrally decomposed, analyzed, and recognized impulses are converted into precise trigger gestures.
-The result is not a soundtrack about nature, but its generative echo: a soundscape that makes the inner logic of the habitat audible.
+In this way, the rhythm and harmony of the complex ecological soundscape are reflected.
+The result is not a soundtrack about nature, but rather its generative echo: a soundscape that makes the inner logic of the habitat audible.

 The first track, “mono II,” is based on a field recording from the Bolivian Amazon.
 At dawn, the chattering clatter of a group of capuchin monkeys overlaps with the deep, dark resonances of the red howler monkeys.
 Above them, numerous tropical birds, including oropendolas and macaws, paint a spectrum of delicate songs, bright calls, and lively chattering.